theom/python-threejs-framework/README.md

-allteria-ui
+allteria
 ===========

-A Three.js based pure 3D UI
+A framework based on three.js, websockets and zodb.